 If you need some wire to make an extension for your portable generator, you need to ensure to get the right kind of extension cords.

-If you’re using a portable generator with extension cords to your house or RV (or any other purposes), there are two types of cords that you should know.
+If you’re using a portable generator with extension cords to your house or RV (or for any other purposes), there are two types of cords that you should know.

 Let’s find out.

 Using A Portable Generator With Extension Cords: Generator Cords Vs Power Cords

 Generally speaking, there are two varieties of portable generator cords – generator cord and power cord.

 Though their names are often used interchangeably, important distinctions exist between generator cords and power cords.